 "A squad of U.S. Marines becomes the last line of defense against a global invasion."

 On this day in 2011, Beyond The Black Rainbow was screened for audiences in attendance of the Tribeca Film Festival.
-The feature starred Eva Bourne and Michael Rogers, and here's the plot summary as provided by IMDB.com:
+Written and directed by Panos Cosmatos, the feature starred Eva Bourne, Michael Rogers, and Scott Hylands; and here's the plot summary as provided by IMDB.com:

 "Despite being under heavy sedation, a young woman tries to make her way out of the Arboria Institute, a secluded, quasifuturistic commune."